-Continuation Votes
+• Continuation Votes

 It is good practice for CEFs to offer shareholders regular continuation votes, as is common in the UK.
-Continuation votes should normally be accompanied by a commitment to an event such as a performance conditional tender offers (CTOs) as part of the ongoing discount management process.
+Continuation votes should normally be accompanied by a commitment to an event such as a CTO as part of the ongoing discount management process.

-• Tender Offers
+Tender Offers

 Tender offers at close to NAV are a fair and effective means of removing persistent stock overhangs which adversely affect the discount.
-Underperformance over a three to five year investment cycle should also be addressed by a partial tender offer at close to NAV.
-CTOs in these circumstances provide a fairer deal for longterm investors.